Looking for information on the ERTH 406 - Intro Field Geology course for UO students only? Click here!

-Details below are our current Summer 2021 Field camp plans.
+Details below are our current Summer 2023 Field camp plans.
 We will adjust these as necessary to adhere to University and State COVID-19 regulations – please check back for new information, or plan to complete an application to be notified as updates occur.
-We successfully held a 3-week camp last summer, and have every confidence that we will manage at least this again for 2021!
+We successfully held our usual camp last summer, and have every confidence that we will manage this again for 2023!

 All sections are graded for majors; P/NP optional for all other students.
-There is a $700 course fee per section, above and beyond usual UO tuition and fees.
+There is a $900 course fee per section, above and beyond usual UO tuition and fees.
+External students will need to pay an additional non-refundable $100 "earnest money" fee to hold their space in the camp.
 Partial scholarships are available for all UO students.
-The field camp application will open in late January 2021, and the link will be posted below.
+The field camp application will open in late January 2023, and the link will be posted below.

 Two-week field section based out of the University of Montana dorms in Dillon, Montana.
 Rocky Mountain geology including Paleozoic-Mesozoic stratigraphy and mapping of the complex structures of the Servier Fold-Thrust Belt.
 Includes Glacier National Park field trip.
 4 quarter-system credits.